 Cosmetics: shampoo, soap, showergels, ... no make up and nothing tested on animals.

-Chocolate (only Belgian), Hot chocolate sachets are ok from outside Belgium.
+Chocolate (only Belgian, French or Swiss), Hot chocolate sachets are ok from other countries.
 I do like some big international brands who prepare chocolate items like Milka or Kinder.
 But I noticed when traveling that the taste of it varies a bit from country to country.

 For other food items I like: cookies, potato crisps/chips (paprika and salty), vegetarian candy, dried fruit, cashew nuts, pistachio nuts.
 I dislike most other nuts, I absolutely do not like coconut, unless in wellnes items.
 I prefer healthier options when it comes to food.
 I eat strictly vegetarian, but I also like vegan items.